opendr-eu/opendr/docs/reference/installation.md

 Please also make sure that you have enough RAM available for the installation (about 4GB of free RAM is needed for the full installation/compilation).

-You can set the inference/training device using the `OPENDR_DEVICE` variable.
+If you want to install GPU-related dependencies, then you can appropriately set the `OPENDR_DEVICE` variable.
 The toolkit defaults to using CPU.
-If you want to use GPU, please set this variable accordingly:
+Therefore, if you want to use GPU, please set this variable accordingly *before* running the installation script:
 ```bash
 export OPENDR_DEVICE=gpu
 ```